The Deluge BitTorrent client may seem like an old VW Beetle from the outside, but once you open the hood… it is like looking at a Ferrari engine.

 - Check whether the status of the torrent is Ok.

-- Upgrade or Downgrade your program.
+- Upgrade or downgrade your program.

-Torrents not working with VPN.
+Torrents not working with Deluge VPN.

-Your Deluge client is not able to find peers for your torrents or at the best case, it downloads very slowly.
+While using a VPN with Deluge, your client is not able to find peers for your torrents, or in the best case, it downloads very slowly.

 - Try disabling UPnP and NAT-PMP, as they will automatically assign ports that might not be specified on the firewall of the VPN.
 To disable these parameters, go to Edit > Preferences > Network > Network Extras.

-- Use the open port check tool CanYouSeeMe to make sure that your ports are open.
+- Use the open port check tool such as CanYouSeeMe to make sure that your ports are open.
 If the tools fail to open communication with the Deluge ports, it means that your ports are being blocked.
 To solve this, you will have to manually forward your ports.